5HT/phd.5ht.co/README.md

 FORMAL SYSTEM ONE
 =================

-Formal System One --- is a blueprint of set of formal languages for runtime environment, programs, software verification, model checking, higher homotopic and modal languages, and formal philosophy.
+Formal System One --- is a blueprint of set of formal languages for concurrent and parallel runtime environment, programs, software verification, model checking, higher homotopic and modal languages, and formal philosophy.

 Monography.PDF
 --------------